marcelosz/SwissArmyKnife/README.md

-# VictoryNOX
+# SwissArmyKnife
-The swiss army knife for InfoSec people!
+Victorinox for IT people!

 ### List of tools (more tools coming soon!): ###